dylan-sutton-chavez/uncertainty-simple-perceptron-for-noise-and-outliers-prediction/README.md

 $ ps aux | grep "python3"

 # Terminate all active Python 3 processes.
-$ pkill -f python3
+$ sudo pkill -f python3

 # Remove the local repository ONLY if you intentionally want a fresh clone (delete all contents → -rf).
 $ rm -rf aardvark-package

-# Shows contents of file in output.
+# Shows all the content of a file and print in the output.
 $ cat <file-name>

+# Read the last ten lines of a file and print in the output.
+It runs in real time, monitoring changes and printing them in the output.
+$ tail -f <file-name>
 ```

 ## Proprietary Agreement License